-In adults, rare cases of overdose up to 1,960 mg have been reported.
-In case of overdose, the patient should be observed carefully for bleeding complications or other adverse reactions (see section "Management of bleeding")..
-There is limited data available in children.
-Due to limited absorption a ceiling effect with no further increase in average plasma exposure is expected at supratherapeutic doses of 50 mg rivaroxaban or above in adults, however, no data is available at supratherapeutic doses in children.
+Rare cases of overdose up to 1,960 mg have been reported.
+In case of overdose, the patient should be observed carefully for bleeding complications or other adverse reactions (see section "Management of bleeding").
+Due to limited absorption a ceiling effect with no further increase in average plasma exposure is expected at supratherapeutic doses of 50 mg rivaroxaban or above.

-A specific reversal agent (and examet alfa) antagonising the pharmacodynamic effect of rivaroxaban is available for adults, but not established in children (refer to the Summary of Product Characteristics of and examet alfa).
+A specific reversal agent (and examet alfa) antagonising the pharmacodynamic effect of rivaroxaban is available (refer to the Summary of Product Characteristics of and examet alfa).